damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 ### Set-AzEventHub
 - Input type of parameter `-InputObject` and output type of the cmdlet have been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventhub`.
 CaptureDescription class data members would be flattened and would directly be accessible as data members within Microsoft.`Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventhub`.
 Please refer to example on top to know more.
+- `-InputObject` parameter would no longer support alias `-EventHubObj`.

 ### Remove-AzEventHub